Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Implementation and Results

 \subsection{Identifying counterfactual bunching at 40 hours}

 To deliver final estimates of the effect of the FLSA overtime rule on hours, it is necessary to first return to an issue raised in the introduction and allowed for in Section \ref{sec:empstrat}: that there are other reasons to expect bunching at 40 hours, in addition to being the location of the FLSA kink.
-For one, 40 may reflect a a kind of \textit{status-quo} choice, being chosen even when it is not exactly profit maximizing for the firm.
+For one, 40 may reflect a kind of \textit{status-quo} choice.
 This effect could be amplified by firms synchronizing the schedules of different workers, requiring \textit{some} common number of hours per week to coordinate around.
 Finally, if any salaried workers were not correctly so classified and removed from the sample, hours for such workers might be recorded as 40 even as actual hours worked vary.

 In terms of the empirical strategy from Section \ref{sec:identification}, all of these alternative explanations manifest in the same way: a point mass $p$ at 40 in the distribution of hours that would occur even if pay did not feature a kink at 40.
 In the notation introduced in Section \ref{sec:buncherlate}, these ``counterfactual bunchers'' are demarcated by $K_{it}^*=1$.
 Let us refer to the $K_{it}^*=0$ individuals who also locate at the kink as ``active bunchers''.
 The mass of active bunchers is $\mathcal{B}-p$.
 Theorem \ref{thmblc} shows that we can still partially identify the buncher ATE in the presence of counterfactual bunchers, so long as we know what portion of the total bunchers are active versus counterfactual.